 Keeping critical cyber security issues like that close to the chest are the cornerstone of an effective defense against hackers and other malicious actors.
 The federal government has access to several extremely powerful cyber security groups all based in the United States, and it could even use the newly sanctioned USCYBERCOM to create and maintain its security infrastructure.

 Adding a level of credibility to Mr. Royce’s statement is the fact that Kaspersky is registered with the FSB, a Russian intelligence agency.
-The founder, Eugene Kaspersky, worked for the Russian Department of Defense and went a school associated with Russian Intelligence services.
+The founder, Eugene Kaspersky, worked for the Russian Department of Defense and went to a school associated with Russian intelligence services.
 The idea of Kaspersky putting a backdoor into their programs for remote access is not as far-fetched as it might sound.
 Anti-virus programs already have access to your computer’s files without your permission anyway.
 That’s how the scans and wipes work, the program is looking at every file and path on your machine.
 This is why you don’t install anti-virus programs from sources you don’t absolutely trust.

 Kaspersky has gone on to state that they don’t work for anyone but themselves, and the idea that they’d ruin their credibility by selling out their clients to their own government is ridiculous.
-For now the US government will continues its ban at the State and Federal level on their software.
+For now, the US government will continue its ban at the State and Federal level on their software.
 Until tensions lower between Russia and the United States this level of distrust will continue to be the status quo.